 Find My Phone is an essential app for all Android Wear users.
 With this app on your smartwatch, you can remotely set off audio alarms and visual signals on your phone even if it in silent or do not disturb mode.
 Simply launch the app and use the ‘tap to find’ feature to make your smartphone make some noise.
 This app is free to download and it’s really easy to use.
 Just remember not to lose your smartwatch as well!

 PixtoCam is a remote and viewfinder app for your smartphone’s camera.
 With this app, you can select the front or rear camera on your phone and preview the pictures on your smartwatch.
-You can also adjust resolution, set timers and zoom in and out.
+You can also adjust resolution, set timers, and zoom in and out.
 An easy way to record what’s happening in the other room (we don’t condone spying though!), this app works faultlessly with all Android Wear smartwatches and most Android smartphones.

-TripAdvisor provides recommendations for nearby restaurants, bars and pubs and hotels and attractions by using your smartwatch’s GPS.
-You can quickly discover the best places to visit wherever you are and additional information like opening and closing times, phone numbers and prices are offered up too.
-With 225 million reviews, the TripAdvisor Android Wear app is the best app for finding the best places to eat, stay and visit.
+TripAdvisor provides recommendations for nearby restaurants, bars, and pubs and hotels and attractions by using your smartwatch’s GPS.
+You can quickly discover the best places to visit wherever you are and additional information like opening and closing times, phone numbers, and prices are offered up too.
+With 225 million reviews, the TripAdvisor Android Wear app is the best app for finding the best places to eat, stay, and visit.

 InstaWeather is one of the slickest Android Wear weather apps around.
 It’s actually the number one weather app in the UK and 100 other countries, and its success is largely based on the fact that it does more than provide weather forecasts.
 You can upload pictures of the weather where you are and share your travel shots with your social media followers.
 You get a report with each photo you upload helping you remember what it was like to be there.

+Oh yeah! you can have Tinder in your wrist!
 Tinder is a social dating application that uses your GPS location to find people near you.
 You swipe right on your smartwatch display to ‘like them’ or left to ‘pass’.
 To be able to message the people you ‘like’, they need to have ‘liked’ you too.
 The app works well and it’s a fun way to meet new people.
 It’s relatively private too, although your profile is public and can be seen by any user.
 The good news is you won’t get messaged by people you don’t ‘like’.

 Feel the Wear